 Political stance: Endorsed during the campaign by Viktor Orbán.
 Opposes Ukraine's admission to NATO.
 Presented himself as a check on Donald Tusk's government, pledging: "We will not allow Donald Tusk to consolidate his power."
 Has struck a Eurosceptic tone, telling supporters: "We don't want to be a European Union province."
 Says he will seek vast reparations from Germany for wartime crimes.

 Presidential power: Wields a veto that can block the government's agenda; the governing coalition lacks the three-fifths majority in parliament needed to override it.
-In his first six months in office Nawrocki vetoed 25 bills—more than his PiS-aligned predecessor did in a decade—paralysing much of the government's legislative programme.
+Mr Nawrocki has used the veto aggressively—more in his first months than his PiS-aligned predecessor did in a decade—paralysing much of the government's legislative programme.